iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 #### Regularization

-We don't use it, but maybe it would help.
-Regularization is a way to measure the complexity of $f$ in our [problem formulation](#how-to-derive-our-solution-method).
+We don't use it.
+Maybe it matters, but we don't know.
+Regularization measures the complexity of $f$ in our [problem formulation](#how-to-derive-our-solution-method), and is native to our derivation of CompressARC.
+It is somewhat reckless for us to exclude it in our implementation.

 <br>